 As we get older it becomes harder and harder to give people gift suggestions for what we want for Christmas.
-Not only because no one is going to buy us a Playstation anymore, but because if it’s relatively inexpensive and we want it, we would probably just buy it ourselves.
-From your girlfriend to your parents to Secret Santa at work, we’ve got 60 gift ideas for guys that are things we want, but would never buy on our own.
+Not only because no one is going to buy us a Playstation anymore, but because if it's relatively inexpensive and we want it, we would probably just buy it ourselves.
+From your girlfriend to your parents to Secret Santa at work, we've got 60 unique gifts for him that are things we want, but would never buy on our own.

 Compiled by the Primer Team

 The Problem: When we were kids, we begged our parents for whatever overpriced toy we wanted for a Christmas gift that year, and if we had been good they'd likely oblige.
 But as we get older the amount people spend on gifts goes down and it becomes hard to offer a list of gift ideas when your mom or your girlfriend asks.

 The inherent dilemma is that we have to ask for things that are within a reasonable price range, that changes depending on who is asking; but if it's something we want, and it's reasonably priced, wouldn't we just go buy it ourselves?
 Why wait for Christmas when I can use the $30 coffee press now?

 The Solution: We discovered that the best things to ask for are things you want, but would never justify buying for yourself.
 We've got 60 gift ideas for guys we're sure you'll be able to compile a full list from.
 There's something for everyone; a Back to the Future Delorean that lights up?
 A $75 fountain pen?
 Craftsman tools?
 We've got you covered.

 Shinebox Parking Tickets For Those Who’ve Crossed the Line – $6.95